Carta (software company): History

 In July 2020, former marketing executive Emily Kramer, filed a lawsuit in San Francisco alleging gender discrimination, retaliation, and violation of the California Equal Pay Act.
 Carta was also covered in the NY Times for their alleged mistreatment of employees in August of 2020.

 In 2020, a series F funding round valued the company at $3.1 billion.

 In 2020, Lisa Whittaker was hired away from the investment bank UBS to clean up what she called Carta's "toxic, boys club" culture.

 In January 2021, launched a private stock exchange called CartaX, to allow employees and shareholders to sell private shares before an IPO or acquisition.
 In February, the company sold just under $100 million of its own stock on CartaX.

 In September 2022, Carta acquired UK competitor Capdesk for an undisclosed sum.

 In October 2023 a lawsuit was filed in San Francisco by former Carta employee Alexandra Rogers alleging she was groped at a work happy hour event by Chief Revenue Officer Jeff Perry in June 2022.
 Perry and Carta settled with Rogers in 2025: her suit was the fourth public discrimination-related case settled by the company since 2023.

 In 2024, it was reported that the company's valuation had dropped to less than $2 billion, a reduction of about 75% from its 2022 peak.

+In May 2026, Carta acquired Avantia, an AI-powered legal and compliance platform for asset managers, and launched Carta Law, integrating legal and compliance workflows with its existing fund operations platform.
 Carta has raised about $1.2 billion in venture capital since its founding.